 The International Court of Justice, the Permanent Court of Arbitration and the Hague Academy of International Law are the principal clients of the Library.
 For the Hague Academy, the Library serves as its “home library,” providing the students of the Academy’s yearly Summer Course with access to all the books and other publications they need.
 The Library further provides bibliographical assistance to the researchers of the Academy’s Centre for Studies and Research in International Law and International Relations and its Seminar for Advanced Studies.

-The other international institutions in the The Hague area, including in particular the Organisation for the Prohibition of Chemical Weapons, the Hague Conference on Private International Law, the Yugoslavia Tribunal, the Special Tribunal for Lebanon, the Iran-US Claims Tribunal and the International Criminal Court, also make frequent use of the library.
-In this way the Library is an essential component in the network of The Hague, the international city of peace and justice.
+The other international institutions in the The Hague area, including in particular the Organization for the Prohibition of Chemical Weapons, the Hague Conference on Private International Law, the Yugoslavia Tribunal, the Special Tribunal for Lebanon, the Iran-US Claims Tribunal and the International Criminal Court, also make frequent use of the library.
+In this way the Library is an essential component in the network of The Hague, the international city of Peace and Justice.